 Instruction in safety and emergency response to chemical and physical exposures in industrial and field settings.
 Topics include: hazard analysis; contingency planning; housekeeping and safety practices including proper use and selection of PPE (Personal Protective Equipment); site control and evaluation; handling drums and containers; field sampling and monitoring; proper use of instruments; incident response planning; emergency response including field exercises in the use of PAPR (Powered Air Purifying Respirator) and SCBA (Self Contained Breathing Apparatus); and an overview of the ICS (Incident Command System).
 Satisfies requirements for generalized employee training under OSHA (Occupational Health and Safety Administration) [29 CFR 1910.120] and Title 8, California Code of Regulations [5192 (e) (3) (A)].
+CSU experience per unit

-240 COOPERATIVE WORK EXPERIENCE 1-4 UNITS
+240 COOPERATIVE WORK EXPERIENCE

-Prerequisite: "C" grade or higher or "Pass" in EHSM 100 or equivalent
+Prerequisite: "C" grade or higher or "Pass" in EHSM 100 or equivalent 75 hours paid or 60 hours unpaid work

 Practical application of principles and procedures learned in the classroom to various phases of Environmental Health and Safety Management (EHSM).
 Work experience will be paid or volunteer positions at local industries or governmental agencies that regulate environmental industries.
 Placement assistance will be provided, but students are required to select and secure a placement site.
 Minimum of one unit of work experience is required to complete the EHSM certificate/degree.
 Occupational cooperative work experience credit may accrue at the rate of one to 8 units per semester for a total of 16 units, and students must work 75 paid hours or 60 non-paid hours per unit earned.
 May be taken for a maximum of 8 units in EHSM.
+CSU